 SIMON FIELD MW

 Simon is an Oxford graduate and reformed Chartered Accountant, this particular reformation including a brief stint in Oddbins Belsize North London and then over twenty years as a buyer for Berry Bros and Rudd, where he specialized in the Champagne, the Rhône and Loire Valleys, the Midi and Spain, amongst others.
 He passed his MW at the first attempt in 2002, wining the Mondavi and Derouet prizes, and was made a member of the Gran Orden de Cabelleros in 2012.
-He now freelances and consults, working closely with producers such as the Perinns of Chateau de Beaucastel, advising assorted London Livery Companies and also working with both the WSET and the Institute of masters of Wine in several guises, not to mention many publications, Decanter and The World of Fine Wine among them.
+He now freelances and consults, working closely with producers such as the Perinns of Chateau de Beaucastel, advising assorted London Livery Companies and also working with both the WSET and the Institute of masters of Wine in several guises, not to mention contributing to many publications, Decanter and The World of Fine Wine among them.
 He loves to travel and visit the vineyards and growers, especially when it involves such fabulous locations as The Mosel or The Douro, amongst others.

 KONSTANTINOS LAZARAKIS MW

-Dirceu Vianna Junior MW, known to many as Junior, is Director of wine consultancy company - Vianna Wine Resources - in the UK.
+Dirceu Vianna Junior MW, known to many as Junior, is the Wine Director for Enotria & Coe in the UK.
 Originally from Brazil, where he studied forest engineering and law, he moved to London in 1989, becoming involved in the wine trade the following year.
-For most of his career he has been Wine Director for some of the most important wine distributors in the UK.
 In 2008, he became the first South American male to obtain the title of Master of Wine, also receiving the Viña Errazuriz Award for excellence in the business of wine paper.
 In addition to his role at Enotria & Coe, Junior is a wine writer, educator, technical consultant, and judges at wine competitions in the UK, Europe and South America.
 He is a regular speaker at wine events around the world, as well as making appearances on radio and television in Europe and South America.